SportsMonkie.com

 Which country dominates women's sprinting?+

 Jamaica and the United States dominate women's sprinting, regularly filling Olympic and World Championship podiums.
-Jamaica's remarkable production of elite sprinters, from Fraser-Pryce to Thompson-Herah, relative to its small population, is one of the most striking phenomena in the sport.
+Jamaica's production of elite sprinters relative to its small population, from Ottey to Fraser-Pryce to Thompson-Herah to Jackson, is one of the most striking phenomena in the sport.

 Sources